-Embedded video lets you insert a video file directly within a SWF file.
+Embedded video lets you insert a video file directly within Flash.
 When you import video in this way, the video is placed in the Timeline where you can see the individual video frames represented in the Timeline frames.
 An embedded video file becomes part of the Flash document.

-When you create a SWF file with embedded video, the frame rate of the video clip and the SWF file must be the same.
-If you use different frame rates for the SWF file and the embedded video clip, playback is inconsistent.
+The frame rate of the video clip and the Flash file must be the same.
+If you use different frame rates for the Flash file and the embedded video clip, playback is inconsistent.